Ryan-Callahan/startup/README.md

 - app.jsx is being used to keep the header and footer uniform regardless of which route is currently selected.
 - Routing is being used to select which page is being rendered
 - Forms are built using react-bootstrap's Form components

+### React Phase 2
+- React is being used for the login process to display the correct forms for logging in, logging out, and creating a page.
+- reactjs-popup is a module being used to display the profile menu in the top right corner of the webpage.